AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/repeated-property.md

 ## Context

 A resource may have multiple values for a specific property.
 E.g. a set of keywords associated with a research paper.
 RDF offers several options for modeling these multi-valued relations.
 Sometimes these multi-valued relations have an explicit ordering that should be preserved in the data, e.g. the order of authors.
-In other cases an explicit ordering is not required
+In other cases an explicit ordering is not required.

 ## Solution